rohan843/hive-notes/README.md

 4. Can store the results of a query in an HDFS directory.
 5. Can perform an equi-join between two tables.

-## Differneces with traditional RDBMS
+## Differences with traditional RDBMS

 1. **Schema-on-read**: This scheme means that the schema of data is validated not when the data is loaded, but when it is queried (i.e., read).
 This allows for a very fast initial load.
 2. No updates, transactions or indexes are supported.